-The "authority having jurisdiction" is the only source for approval of designs not covered in this document.
-ASCE 7-98 gives guidance on how non-standard conditions should be evaluated.
-(See reference 1, or conduct wind tunnel studies in accordance with ASCE 7 for information to determine requirements for designs or systems not covered)

-- C2.7 Ballasted roofs with heights greater than 150' can be designed using reference 1, consultation with a wind design engineer, or wind tunnel studies of the specific building and system. - C2.8.1 Corners are not always square.
+- The "authority having jurisdiction" is the only source for approval of designs not covered in this document.
+ASCE 7-2005 gives guidance on how non-standard conditions should be evaluated.
+See Reference 1, or conduct wind tunnel studies in accordance with ASCE 7 for information to determine requirements for designs or systems not covered. - C2.7 Ballasted roofs with heights greater than 150 ft (46m) can be designed using Reference 1, consultation with a licensed design professional, or wind tunnel studies of the specific building and system. - C2.8.1 Corners are not always square.
 They are formed by the intersection of two walls.
 This document is using the definition of the angle formed by the two walls as being between 45 and 135 degrees to signify a corner.
-The designer may choose to include angles outside this range as a corner. - C2.8.2 & 2.8.3.
-The corners and perimeters used in this document are greater than ASCE 7-98.
+The designer may choose to include angles outside this range as a corner. - C2.8.2 & 2.8.3 The corners and perimeters used in this document are greater than ASCE 7-2005.
 This adds a significant conservative factor for taller buildings.
-This particularly true for tall narrow buildings where the roof would need to be 90' wide using ASCE to have a 9 foot perimeter. - C2.9.2 Parapets: The use of parapets will improve the wind performance of the roofing system.
+This is particularly true for tall narrow buildings where the roof would need to be 90 ft (27m) wide using ASCE to have a 9 ft (2.7m) perimeter. - C2.9.2 Parapets

+The use of parapets will improve the wind performance of the roofing system.
 The designer, whenever possible, should use a parapet design that will improve the roof system's ability to resist the wind.
-When parapets are less than 1', ballasted systems are limited to 75'.
+When parapets are less than 1 ft (0.3m), ballasted systems are limited to 75 ft (23m).
 The improvement in wind resistance is a function of parapet height.
+See tables for response.

+C2.10.2 Unprotected Exposures

-See tables for response. - C2.10.2 Unprotected Exposures, Exposure A: A roof being designed in a city center may be either too tall to benefit from the protection of adjacent buildings, or is low enough to be affected by wind channeling between them.
+A roof being designed in a city center may be either too tall to benefit from the protection of adjacent buildings, or is low enough to be affected by wind channeling between them.
 Wind profiles are much more complex in city centers, and therefore not necessarily subject to the more rational directionality as studied in the wind tunnels.
 Choosing an exposed category reduces the wind speeds at which the system is safely installed.
-Because of the effects on ballasted roof systems performance if ballast disruption were to occur, Exposure A is classified at the same level of severity as Exposure C. ASCE 7-98 has photo's that show the various categories in the commentary C6.5.6
+Because of the effects on ballasted roof systems performance if ballast disruption were to occur, City centers and individual tall buildings are classified at the same level of severity as Exposure C. ASCE 7 has photos that show the various categories in its commentary C6.5.6

-C2.11 Large Openings In A Wall: As an example, because of the great amount of air leakage that often occurs at large hanger doors and roll-up doors (e.g., a warehouse with multiple truck docks), the designer should utilize the provisions of Section 5.1 for design enhancements.
+C2.11 Large Openings In A Wall

+As an example, because of the great amount of air leakage that often occurs at large hanger doors and roll-up doors (e.g., a warehouse with multiple truck docks), the designer should utilize the provisions of Section 5.1 for design enhancements.

-Glazed openings that are sited in hurricaneprone regions with a basic wind speed of 110 mph or greater, or in Hawaii, are either required to be designed for missile impact or the building should be designed for higher internal pressure.
-Glazing below 60 ft is very vulnerable to breakage from missiles unless the glazing can withstand reasonable missile loads and subsequent wind loading, or the glazing is protected by suitable shutters.
-Glazing above 60 ft is also somewhat vulnerable to missile damage.
+Glazed openings that are sited in hurricane-prone regions with a basic wind speed of 110 mph (49m/s) or greater, or in Hawaii, are either required to be designed for missile impact or the building should be designed for higher internal pressure.
+Glazing below 60 ft (18m) is very vulnerable to breakage from missiles unless the glazing can withstand reasonable missile loads and subsequent wind loading, or the glazing is protected by suitable shutters.
+Glazing above 60 ft (18m) is also somewhat vulnerable to missile damage.
 The designer should take this into consideration and follow the design provision of Section 5.1.
-See ASCE-7-98 for further discussion.
+See ASCE-7 for further discussion.